Silcrow/scraper-kit/docs/README.md

 - If `python app.py list` shows no bots:
   - Ensure the `bots/` directory exists and each bot has an `__init__.py` containing a `Bot` class.
 - If a website blocks scraping, add headers, timeouts, and delays.
 Respect robots.txt and ToS.

+## Notes on Site Mapper (experimental)
+- The `site_mapper` bot prints a list of discovered URLs grouped by depth and a Mermaid diagram showing link relationships.
+- It also attempts to list potential unexposed routes from `sitemap.xml`.
+- Important: Real-world usefulness has NOT been verified on complex or internal sites.
+Treat results as indicative only.
+See `docs/site_mapper.md` for details.